bernardro/actor-youtube-scraper/README.md

 |  Memory| 480.3 MB | 1.1 GB |
 | CPU | 53% | 140% |

 This actor uses xPaths to find DOM elements; they are all stored in one file for easy update.
 All xPath variables and functions end in 'Xp'.
-The logic of the actor makes use of YouTube's own date filters because:

--   YouTube does not by default show videos in chronological order.
-The order of videos is usually related to the number of likes, subscribers, etc.
--   There is no way to give YouTube an exact cutoff date (unless you use YouTube's developer [official API](https://developers.google.com/youtube/v3).
--   YouTube has a separate filter that toggles sorting by date.
-So when a user requests videos *from 5 days ago*, we apply YouTube's *This week* filter as well as the *Sort by Upload date* filter.

 ### Extend output function